Ron Whyte: Literature

 As a young man, Whyte was a contributor to the Baum Bugle of the L. Frank Baum Scholarship and The Baker Street Journal ("an irregular quarterly of Sherlockiana," and the journal of The Baker Street Irregulars).

 While a student at Yale School of Drama, he was a writer in the 1960s for Marvel Comics, authoring stories in Marvel's Western series, including Rawhide Kid, Two-Gun Kid, and Kid Colt.
 A comic-book character created by Whyte at Yale, "Method Man," was the subject of a graphic issue of a 1967 Yale Drama Review.
 Whyte also wrote for the magazines Creepy and Eerie in the 1960s.
 He compiled his experiences as an author into a book, contracted with St. Martin's Press but was not able to complete it before his death.

 In the late 1970s, Whyte was one of the literary artists in the Cultural Council Foundation CETA Artists Project in New York City.

 Whyte was Arts Editor and Book Review Editor of the SoHo Weekly News in New York; Drama Editor of The American Book Review; and a book reviewer for other publications.
-His books included The Flower That Finally Grew (New York: Crown Publishers, 1971); Welcome To Andromeda and Variety Obit (New York: Samuel French and Co., 1973), and Disability: A Comedy (New York: Theatre Development Fund, 1983).
-With the late art critic Gregory Battcock and Paul William Bradley, he coauthored a textbook on cinema history entitled The Story of Film (1979), contracted with E.P.
-Dutton but unpublished.
+His books included The Flower That Finally Grew; the play Welcome To Andromeda and Variety Obit, and Disability: A Comedy (New York: Theatre Development Fund, 1983).